Tenemir/terraincontrolgui/README.md

 # terraincontrolgui
-A GUI for the Terrain Control Plugin for Minecraft.
+A Java based GUI for the Terrain Control Plugin for Minecraft.

 Clone repository into a folder on your computer and run 'mvn clean install'.